matloff/fastBigStat/README.md

 in which both CIs contain the associated population parameter is less than 95%.
 What if we want to form many CIs, and still have their joint confidence level at or above 95%?

+This branch of statistics is called *multiple inference* or *simultaneous inference*.

 ## The Bonferroni Inequality